|

 framing faced with hardboard, with oak frames, glazing beads and skirtings.

-This partitioning in 3-ft. units (see illustration left) was
+This partitioning in 3-ft. units (see illustration above left) was

 painted in to match the existing walls and brought further into harmony